- In Victoria, the most common pathogens transmitted from mosquitoes to humans are viruses such as Ross River virus and Barmah Forest virus

 Mosquito viral detections

-As part of the mosquito surveillance program, captured mosquitoes are tested for Ross River virus (RRV), Barmah Forest Virus, Murray Valley encephalitis virus (MVEV), Japanese encephalitis virus (JEV) and West Nile/Kunjin virus.
-Table 1 lists all viral detections in mosquitoes for the 2022/2023 season.
+As part of the mosquito surveillance program, captured mosquitoes are tested for Ross River virus (RRV), Barmah Forest Virus, Murray Valley encephalitis (MVE) virus, Japanese encephalitis (JE) virus and West Nile (Kunjin) virus.